marikomakhm/ada-project/TrovatelliT.github.io/text.md

 	spearman :  -0.09558222096389055 ; p-val:  0.41465273285911763

-As we can see in the table above, the correlation between the number of occurrence and the Gini coefficient is not really relevant as the high p-value suggests.

-We can then reject our initial hypothesis.
-It seems like there is no link between the inequality in a country and the number of references in the Panama Papers.

-This is surprising because intuitively we would imagine This could be because:

-// TODO: say why gini doesn't work
+We can see that there is almost no correlation between those two variables.
+Which is surprising !
+Our initial assumption was that countries in which there is high levels of income inequality would be more heavily involved in this affair.
+As the tax evasion are higher in those countries, the redistribution of wealth is reduced.

 #### Income held by top 20%
 This index also measures inequality but it quantifies it differently by expressing the share of wealth held to the top 20% richest.
 We would expect similar results as for the Gini coefficient since  both indices are measuring inequality.